 Oil still represents the biggest component in the energy mix.
 As world economies recover from the pandemic, oil demand will likely pick up and the oil price will rise.
 One of the best bits is that most of the oil companies listed here pay dividends.

 Frequently Asked Questions

-That would be Royal Dutch Shell.
+The #1 oil stock is Royal Dutch Shell.
 With over 80k employees all over the world and one of the largest market capitalizations in the industry, it survived for decades in an increasingly challenging environment.

-The price of oil bounced from negative territory in 2020 (i.e., the futures contract on the WTI crude oil price settled close to -$40 in April 2020) to $60 recently.
+The price of oil bounced from negative territory in 2020 (i.e., the futures contract on the WTI crude oil price settled close to -$40 in April 2020) to $60 subsequently.
 The higher the oil price, the better for the oil companies.

-Chevron.
-A solid balance sheet with a diversified business model and access to cash and cash equivalents.
+Chevron is the strongest oil company financially.
+It has a solid balance sheet with a diversified business model and access to cash and cash equivalents.

 Invest in oil if you’re looking for a steady dividend and believe that the pandemic will end soon so that increased demand leads to a higher oil price.

 The Schlumberger share price doubled after the March 2020 market crash and the company announced that it tapped Lambert to lead in a hydrogen production venture.